 For example, suppose a company wishes to give a bonus to an employee who has worked for more than 5 years and only salary to someone has worked for less than 5 years.
 If we are writing a code for this we would need a condition to be checked (term of an employee) and perform a different action if that condition satisfies and a different action if it doesn’t.

-In python, we can perform such conditional execution using conditional statements of if and else.
+In Python, we can perform such conditional execution using conditional statements such as if, if-else and elif.

 Conditional Statements in Python are: